 To be eligible to receive PCA Services, you must:

-- Be eligible to receive Medical Assistance or MinnesotaCare (pregnant women and children under age 21)
+- Be eligible to receive medical assistance or MinnesotaCare (i.e. pregnant women and children under 21 years of age)

-- Meet with a Public Health Nurse (PHN) from your county to have a PCA Assessment
+- Be able to meet with a Public Health Nurse (PHN) from your county to perform a required PCA Assessment

 - Be in need of “constant supervision” or “hands-on assistance” to complete at least one Activity of Daily Living (ADL) or have Level 1 Behavior

 At a PCA Assessment, a Public Health Nurse (PHN) will ask you questions and evaluate your needs to determine your eligibility for PCA services.
 As mentioned above, in order to qualify for services, you need to be “dependent” in at least one ADL or have Level 1 behavior.
 If you need assistance with several ADLs, you will get more help than if you require assistance with one or two ADLs.

 If you require assistance with critical ADLs (e.g. eating, transfers, mobility, and toileting), you’ll receive more help than if you need assistance with Non-Critical ADLs (e.g. grooming, dressing, bathing, positioning).

 In Minnesota, you have the option of choosing your own caregiver, which may include a friend or family member.
 If you would like to hire a friend or family member to be your PCA, trust Best Home Care to help you navigate through the process.

 Getting PCA services started is simple!
 Contact Best Home Care, so we can determine your program eligibility and help you evaluate your homecare options.
 We’ll provide you the phone number to request a PCA assessment and once it’s determined that you meet all homecare requirements, we’ll train and hire the caregiver of your choice.